FMCSA guidance on buying and selling MC numbers

 Is it legal to sell an MC number?
 Trucking businesses obviously get bought and sold all the time.
 Think of Knight-Swift buying U.S. Xpress or DB Schenker acquiring USA Truck in big, publicized transactions with lots of lawyers going over the paperwork.

-But then there's a gray, or maybe even black market for MC numbers to help fraudsters evade detection from carrier vetting software or even the Federal Motor Carrier Safety Administration itself.
-Some shady operations offer trucking companies up to $30,000 for an MC number with a good history and relationships with big shippers like Amazon or J.B.
+But then there's a gray, or maybe even black, market for MC numbers to help fraudsters evade detection from carrier vetting software or even the Federal Motor Carrier Safety Administration itself.
+Some operations, like the Truck Secure Inc. outfit we reported on last week, offer trucking companies up to $30,000 for an MC number with a good history and relationships with big shippers like Amazon or J.B.
 Hunt.

 [Related: How much is your MC worth?
 Maybe as much as $30,000]